shawonsom/Linux_Basic_to_Advance/Linux_Basic_to_Advance/password_expire.md

 - `-W 7`: Warn 7 days before expiration
 - `-I 7`: Inactive 7 days after expiration (account lock)

-The password for user `test13` will now expire after 30 days, and the user will receive warnings starting 7 days before expiration.
+The password for user `testuser` will now expire after 30 days, and the user will receive warnings starting 7 days before expiration.

 Would you like me to explain any of these options in more detail or help you set up email notifications for password expiration?